 Frameworks that are broadly similar to the above framework have been established at each of the overseas banking subsidiaries of the Bank to manage liquidity risk.
 The frameworks are established considering host country regulatory requirements as applicable.

-In summary, the Bank follows a conservative approach in its management of liquidity and has in place robust governance structure, policy framework and review mechanism to ensure availability of adequate liquidity even under stressed market conditions.
+In summary, the Bank has in place robust governance structure, policy framework and review mechanism to ensure availability of adequate liquidity even under stressed market conditions.